 With human populations increasing, the region is experiencing an increased demand for arable land.
 Coupled with high illiteracy and the absence of a sensitized gestalt, the need for land in the presence of palpable poverty provokes predictable encroachment into Bwindi Impenetrable Forest for food and resources; this reality is evidenced by the horrific killing, in 2020, of the silverback Rafiki from the Nkuringo Gorilla Group.

-With the objective of mitigating the multiple crises facing the animals and humans of Bwindi, BCGF and GMFER will launch a program to educate, raise awareness, build capacity and advance agency; the program aims to harness the power of Bwindi’s women to absorb, share and amplify knowledge, information, data, and behavior.
+With the objective of mitigating the multiple crises facing the animals and humans of Bwindi, BCGF and GMFER has launched a program to harness the power of Bwindi’s communities to educate, raise awareness, build capacity and advance agency.

-While the specifics of the program are -currently- being fleshed out, the draft plan calls for stakeholders and interested parties to convene once every~45 days to host an educational workshop for the women of Bwindi.
+The pilot workshop for the program was very successful and well received by the community.
+While the specifics of the program may evolve with time, the current plan calls for stakeholders and interested parties to convene once every~45 days to host an educational workshop for the people of Bwindi.

 b) Educate and sensitize women and local residents on biodiversity.